-Many of the District's parks within the UCB feature lawns of turf grass interspersed with sporadic individual trees and landscaped areas.
+Many of the District's parks within the UCB are not in a natural state and their use is intended for active and passive recreation activities.
+These include playing fields, and lawns of turf grass interspersed with sporadic individual trees and landscaped areas.
 These parks are typically designed to facilitate recreational activities rather than serve as habitat for wildlife.
 In their current state, many of these passive parks lack habitat elements that provide protective cover, sources of food, and access to water for wildlife.